How long does a divorce take in Union County NJ?

 Lay your case in our expert hands of honest, hard-working, skillful attorneys who will handle your divorce and family law issues throughout Linden, Elizabeth, Scotch Plains, Westfield, Plainfield, and across Union County, New Jersey.
 We are familiar with the process and know what lies ahead for you.
 We can walk you through the process and give you the knowledge to make informed decisions.

-At Law Office of Edward S. Cooper, we offer a private, free consultation in our offices located at 812 North Wood Avenue, Suite 303 Linden, NJ 07036 to discuss the issues involved in your case and explore your options.
-Call us at 908-481-4625 for a free consultation or check our online contact form.
+At Law Office of Edward S. Cooper, we offer a private consultation in our offices located at 812 North Wood Avenue, Suite 303 Linden, NJ 07036 to discuss the issues involved in your case and explore your options.
+Call us at 908-481-4625 or check our online contact form.